m0raaswrld/Product-Trend-Intelligence/README_TEMPLATE.md

  - **Time Intelligence**
    - Marked the Date Dimension as the official **Date Table**.
    - Enabled **hierarchies** (Year → Quarter → Month → Day) for drill-down analysis.
-   - Created supporting calculated columns such as Year-Month and Week Number.
+   - Created supporting calculated columns such as Year-Month

  - **Referential Integrity**
    - Ensured all fact table keys had matching records in dimensions